Lasso and probabilistic inequalities for multivariate point processes: Introduction

 \subsubsection{The Aalen multiplicative intensity model}

-This is one of the most popular counting process because of its adaptivity to various situations (from Markov model to censored life times) and its various applications to biomedical data (see \cite{andersen}).
-Given $\mathcal{X}$ a Hilbert space, we consider $f^*:[0,T]\times\mathcal{X}\longmapsto\R_+$ and we set for any $t\in\R,$
+This is one of the most popular counting processes because of its adaptivity to various situations (from Markov models to censored lifetime models) and its various applications to biomedical data (see \cite{andersen}).
+Given $\mathcal{X}$ a Hilbert space, we consider $f_0\dvtx [0,T]\times\mathcal{X}\longmapsto\R_+$, and we set for any $t\in\R$,

-where $Y^{(m)}$ is an observable predictable process and $X^{(m)}$ is a covariate.
+where $Y^{(m)}$ is an observable predictable process and $X^{(m)}$ represents covariates.
 In this case, $\mathcal{H}=\L{2}([0,T]\times \mathcal{X})$.
-To fix ideas one can set $T=1$ and $\mathcal{X}=[0,1]$.
-Hence $\mathcal{H}$ can also be viewed as $\L{2}([0,1]^2)$.
-In right-censored data, $f^*$ usually represents the hazard rate.
-The presence of covariates in this pure non parametric model is the classical generalization of the classical semi-parametric model of Cox (see \cite{Letue} for instance).
+Our goal is to estimate $f_0$ and not to select covariates.
+So, to fix ideas one sets $\mathcal{X}=[0,1]$ and $T=1$.
+Hence $\mathcal{H}$ can be identified with $\L{2}([0,1]^2)$.
+For right-censored data, $f_0$ usually represents the hazard rate.
+The presence of covariates in this pure nonparametric model is the classical generalization of the semi-parametric model proposed by Cox (see \cite{Letue}, for instance).
+Note that the Poisson model is a special case of the Aalen model.

-The classical framework consists in assuming that the $(X^{(m)}, Y^{(m)}, N^{(m)})_{m=1,\ldots,M}$ are i.i.d.
-If there are no covariates, several adaptive approaches already exist (see \cite{ BCa, BCb, RB}).
-In the presence of covariates, see \cite{aalen, andersen} for a parametric approach, see \cite{CGG,Letue} for a model selection approach and \cite{GG} for a Lasso approach.
+The classical framework consists in assuming that $(X^{(m)}, Y^{(m)}, N^{(m)})_{m=1,\ldots,M}$ is an i.i.d. $M$-sample and as for the Poisson model, it is natural to investigate asymptotic properties when $M\to+\infty$.
+If there are no covariates, several adaptive approaches already exist: See \cite{BCa,BCb,RB} for various penalized least-squares contrasts and \cite{chagny} for kernel methods in special cases of censoring.
+In the presence of covariates, one can mention \cite{aalen,andersen} for a parametric approach, \cite{CGG,Letue} for a model selection approach and \cite{GG} for a Lasso approach.
+Let us also cite \cite{BmK} where covariate selection via penalized MLE has been studied.
+Once again, our present general result matches with existing oracle results.
+In \cite{chagny}, exponential control of random fluctuations leading to adaptive results are derived without using the martingale theory.
+In more general frameworks (as in \cite{CGG}, for instance), martingales are required and this even when i.i.d. processes are involved.